TritonDataCenter/manta/docs/user-guide/index.md

 ## Running Jobs Using Assets

-Although the compute facility provides a full Joyent SmartOS environment, your jobs may require special software, additional configuration information, or any other static file that is useful.
+Although the compute facility provides a full SmartOS environment, your jobs may require special software, additional configuration information, or any other static file that is useful.
 You can make these available as assets, which are objects that are copied into the compute environment when your